-When a parent lives with long-term illness, there are always extra costs, as well as the emotional and physical burdens on their children.
+When a parent lives with long-term physical or mental illness or disability there are always extra costs, as well as the emotional and physical burdens on their children.
 It can be a time of isolation and anxiety.
 Accessing state benefits and support becomes exhausting, if not impossible.

-When a child has a chronic illness or has a disability requiring extra care and support, a parent’s life is turned upside down.
+When a child has a chronic illness or has mental health needs or a disability requiring extra care and support, a parent’s life is turned upside down.
 As an actor, a parent may face even greater uncertainty and loss of income and won’t have the job flexibility they need.
 The same is often true when a child has a learning disability.

 ACT is here for every eligible family affected by illness, accident or disability.
-We often fund childcare, help you fill out benefit applications, or support you in meetings with social services or at a hospital appointment.
-We can fund domestic support and respite care.
-We can provide your children with activities to bring continuity and enjoyment.
-We can often fund extra equipment, kit and clothing that makes a difference.
-We fund family holidays, or perhaps a break for you as a parent.
+We often fund childcare, help you fill out benefit applications, or support you in meetings with children’s services or at a hospital appointment.
+We can enable children’s activities and can often fund extra equipment, kit, clothing and sometimes family holidays.

 ACT supports families where a parent has died.
 We can continue funding until the children are 21 and through university or training.
 When the actor-parent has died some students find ACT’s quiet presence to be a supportive link with the theatrical world of the parent they have lost.